 Welcome to

-Topics in Algorithmic Game Theory
+Algorithmic Game Theory

 Course Description and Goals

 This course examines topics in game theory and mechanism design through the lens of computation.
 Like such a course in an economics department, the focus is the design and analysis of systems utilized by self-interested agents.
 Students investigate how the potential for strategic agent behavior can/should influence system design, and the ramifications of conflicts of interest between system designers and participating agents.
 Unlike a traditional economics course, however, emphasis on computational tractability is paramount, so that simplicity may trump other design desiderata.
 Students will learn to analyze competing designs using the tools of theoretical computer science.
-They will also use artificial intelligence to build autonomous agents for computational advertising markets, wireless spectrum auctions, automated negotiation, and prediction markets.
+They will also use artificial intelligence to build autonomous agents for computational advertising markets, wireless spectrum auctions, automated negotiation, and/or prediction markets.

 There are two primary learning outcomes intended for students taking this course.
 Students should be able to: